 Our Team of Therapists

-Yvonne is a graduate of the Master of Physiotherapy program at the University of Sydney and she has recently moved back from Australia.
+Yvonne is a graduate of the Master of Physiotherapy program at the University of Sydney.
 Growing up in Vancouver, Yvonne attended Simon Fraser University and received a degree in Kinesiology with a concentration in Active Health and Rehabilitation.
 Prior to relocating to Sydney, Yvonne had extensive experience working as a Kinesiologist in both occupational and rehabilitation settings.

 Ever since suffering injuries from playing sports as a teenager, Yvonne has developed a passion in treating the knee and shoulder.
-She also possesses a strong interest in sports related and post-surgical cases.
-As a physiotherapist, Yvonne utilizes a variety of manual techniques (ex. soft tissue release and joint mobilizations), modalities (ex. ultrasound), biomechanical analysis, education, and exercise prescription to assist clients in getting back to their pre-injury activities, whatever it may be.
-She is always ready to go the extra mile for her clients and her holistic approach to treatment will help identify and correct factors, leading to the reduced risk of re-injury.
+She also possesses a strong interest in sports-related and post-surgical cases.
+As a Vancouver physiotherapist, Yvonne utilizes a variety of manual techniques (ex. soft tissue release and joint mobilizations), modalities (ex. ultrasound), biomechanical analysis, education, and exercise prescription to assist clients in getting back to their pre-injury activities, whatever it may be.
+She is always ready to go the extra mile for her clients and her holistic approach to treatment will help identity and correct factors, leading to a reduced risk of re-injury.

-In her spare time, Yvonne enjoys playing volleyball and tennis, traveling, and trying different cuisines.
-She is looking to re-cement her roots in Vancouver and plans to participate and work alongside athletes of various sporting levels.
+In her spare time, Yvonne enjoys playing sports (golf, volleyball and tennis), traveling, and trying different cuisines.

 Kim McArthur Yae